pjohansson/inkling/README.md

 *   Not even alpha status, what is this???

-## Features

-Currently and likely for the foreseeable future the feature set is very limited compared to Inkle's own implementation.
-Available features are:

-*   Knots, stitches, glue and diverts, ie. basic story structure
-*   Choices, of sticky and non-sticky kinds, plus fallback choices
-*   Nesting choices and gather points
-*   Line text alternative sequences (sequences, cycle, once-only, shuffle) and conditions
-*   Conditionals for displaying text and choices to user
-*   Tagging of lines and choices
-*   Variables in choices, conditions and text
-*   Optional: De/serialization of finished stories through `serde`

-Likely candidates for further development:

-*   Variable modification in scripts
-*   Includes of other files

-Difficult features for which I doubt my skill level to implement:

-*   Advanced flow control: tunnels and threads
-*   Verifying that all story branches are complete

 ## Usage

-See the [user's guide](https://pjohansson.github.io/inkling/) (under construction) and [API documentation](https://docs.rs/inkling) for more information about running the software.
+See the [User Guide](https://pjohansson.github.io/inkling/) and [documentation](https://docs.rs/inkling) for more information about running the software.
 There is also an example minimum viable story processor which you can run with `cargo run --example player` and browse the source for.

-Enable `serde` de/serialization by activating the `serde_support` feature.
-This feature derives `Deserialize` and `Serialize` for all required structs.

 ## Contributions